joshbouganim/infrastructure-hw/README.md

 **Hello Receiver**: A service that receives and displays these messages in real-time through a web interface.

-This is based off of the [Machine Infrastructure HW](./assignment.md)
+This is based off of the [Machine Infrastructure HW](./assignment.md).
+This was built on Windows using WSL Ubuntu 22.04.

 ## Prerequisites
 Before running this service, ensure that you have the following installed: